Username10924/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-Rock paper scissors, the game, using javascript (No GUI)
+Rock paper scissors, the game, using javascript